jgoalby/jgoalby.github.io/games/template/readme.md

 # TODOs

+- Work on preloader
+- Slow the page down so that the preloader can be seen
+- Move the progress bar to the bottom of the screen
+- Make it work while resizing the page
+- Press space to start the game and leave the logo on the screen
+- What about having the logo scale depending on the size of the screen?

 - Make all uses of the button use the callback version and then delete non-callback version
 - Make a radio button from the code in the options scene